-olution of these methods.
-Accordingly, much is known about the temporal profile of face processing as reflected by either traditional event-related potentials (ERPs; Bentin and Deouell, 2000; Itier and Taylor, 2002; Huddy et al., 2003; Tanaka et al., 2006; Rossion and Caharel, 2011; Zheng et al., 2012), or by spatiotemporal patterns (Liu et al., 2009; Cichy et al., 2014; Vida et al., 2017).
+Elucidating the dynamics of visual face processing is essential to understanding its underlying mechanisms.
+To this end, considerable efforts have been devoted to characterizing the time course of face processing especially through the use of electroencephalography (EEG) and magnetoencephalography (MEG) given the temporal resolution of these methods.
+Accordingly, much is known about the temporal profile of face processing as reflected by either traditional event-related potentials (ERP) (Bentin & Deouell, 2000; Itier & Taylor, 2002; Huddy, Schweinberger, Jentzsch, & Burton, 2003; Tanaka, Curran, Porterfield, & Collins, 2006; Rossion & Caharel, 2011; Zheng, Mondloch, & Segalowitz, 2012), or by spatiotemporal patterns (Liu, Agam, Madsen, & Kreiman, 2009; Cichy, Pantazis, & Oliva, 2014; Vida, Nestor, Plaut, & Behrmann, 2017).
 Comparatively less is known about the visual representations underlying the dynamics of face processing, especially as related to facial identity.
-To shed light on this issue, the present work employs an image-reconstruction paradigm (Miyawaki et al., 2008; Naselaris et al., 2009; Nishimoto et al., 2011; Cowen et al., 2014; Chang and Tsao, 2017) seeking to approximate the visual appearance of individual faces from spatiotemporal EEG patterns.
+To shed light on this issue, the present work employs an image-reconstruction paradigm (Miyawaki et al., 2008; Naselaris, Prenger et al., 2009; Nishimoto et al., 2011; Cowen et al., 2014; Chang & Tsao, 2017) seeking to approximate the visual appearance of individual faces from spatiotemporal EEG patterns.
 Concretely, this work aims to answer whether the visual information involved in face identification can be recovered from EEG signals and, further, whether such information can support the characterization of neural-based face space along with the reconstruction of individual face images.

-Recent applications of pattern analysis have focused on the temporal profile of face discrimination at the category (Carlson et al., 2013; Van de Nieuwenhuijzen et al., 2013; Cauchoix et al., 2014; Cichy et al., 2014; Kaneshiro et al., 2015) and the exemplar level (Davidesco et al., 2014; Ghuman, et al., 2014).
-For instance, expressioninvariant identity discrimination has been conducted using MEG (Vida et al., 2017), electrocorticography (Ghuman et al., 2014) and EEG (Nemrodov et al., 2016).
-These studies found multiple, distinct temporal windows sensitive to facial information and, consistent with results from monkey neurophysiology (Hung et al., 2005; Freiwald et al., 2009) and human psychophysics (Lehky, 2000; Tanaka and Curran, 2001; Crouzet et al., 2010), have estimated an early onset for such sensitivity (Ghuman et al., 2014; Nemrodov et al., 2016).
-Further, the cortical source of this information was attributed primarily to the fusiform gyrus (FG) in line with homologous investigations of face identification using functional magnetic resonance imaging (fMRI; Nestor et al., 2011; Goesaert and Op de Beeck, 2013; Anzellotti et al., 2014).
+Recent applications of pattern analysis have focused on the temporal profile of face discrimination at the category (Carlson, Tovar, Alink, & Kriegeskorte, 2013; Van de Nieuwenhuijzen et al., 2013; Cauchoix, Barragan-Jason, Serre, & Barbeau, 2014; Cichy, Pantazis, & Oliva, 2014; Kaneshiro et al., 2015) and the exemplar level (Davidesco et al., 2014; Ghuman, et al., 2014).
+For instance, expression-invariant identity discrimination has been carried out using MEG (Vida, Nestor, Plaut, & Behrmann, 2017), electrocorticography (Ghuman et al., 2014) and EEG (Nemrodov, Niemeier, Mok, & Nestor,

+2016).
+These studies found multiple, distinct temporal windows sensitive to facial information and, consistent with results from monkey neurophysiology (Hung, Kreiman, Poggio, & DiCarlo, 2005; Freiwald, Tsao, & Livingstone, 2009) and human psychophysics (Lehky, 2000; Tanaka & Curran, 2001; Crouzet, Kirchner, & Thorpe, 2010), have estimated an early onset for such sensitivity (Ghuman et al., 2014; Nemrodov et al., 2016).
+Further, the cortical source of this information was attributed primarily to the fusiform gyrus (FG) in line with homologous investigations of face identification using functional magnetic resonance imaging (fMRI) (Nestor, Plaut, & Behrmann, 2011; Goesaert & Op de Beeck, 2013; Anzellotti, Fairhall, & Caramazza, 2014).

 Yet, the representational basis of facial identity that allows successful discrimination from neural data remains to be elucidated.
-Arguably, neural patterns elicited by face perception speak to the properties of a representational face space (Valentine, 1991), or, more generally, of a representational similarity space (Kriegeskorte et al., 2008).
-In an effort to clarify the nature of such representations, recent fMRI work (Nestor et al., 2016) has combined the study of face space and neural-based image reconstruction.
+Arguably, neural patterns elicited by face perception speak to the properties of a representational face space (Valentine, 1991), or, more generally, of a representational similarity space (Kriegeskorte, Mur, & Bandettini, 2008).
+In an effort to clarify the nature of such representations, recent fMRI work (Nestor, Plaut, & Behrmann, 2016) has combined the study of face space and neural-based image reconstruction.
 Specifically, this work has derived visual features from the structure of FG-based face space and, then, used such features for facial image reconstruction.
-However, this work did not consider the temporal aspects of face processing, neither did it assess the invariant structure of a facial identity space, surprisingly, we note that face space invariance over common image transformations (e.g., viewpoint, expression) has rarely been explicitly investigated (but see Newell et al., 1999; Blank and Yovel, 2011).
+However, this work did not consider the temporal aspects of face processing, neither did it assess the invariant structure of a facial identity space - surprisingly, we note that face space invariance over common image transformations (e.g., viewpoint, expression) has rarely been explicitly investigated (but see (Newell, Chiroro, & Valentine, 1999; Blank & Yoyel, 2011)).